flyingsky/flyingsky.github.io/README.md

 ### Google Analytics

-If you would like to use google anlytics, register an account on <http://www.google.com/analytics/>, then get your code and replace the google_analytics value in _config.xml.
+If you would like to use google anlytics, register an account on <http://www.google.com/analytics/>, then get your code and replace the google_analytics value in `_config.xml`.

 ### Comments

-If you would like to use comments for each post, you can register an account on <https://disqus.com/> and get your shortname, then replace the value `disqus_shortname` in _config.xml.
+If you would like to use comments for each post, you can register an account on <https://disqus.com/> and get your shortname, then replace the value `disqus_shortname` in `_config.xml`.

 ## Thanks to the following: